California’s Great Beyond

 Mono County is the east entrance to Yosemite National Park, and a well-rounded visit to this famous destination begins or ends here.
 From Tuolumne Meadows and Tenaya Lake in the Park to Mono Lake and Bodie Ghost Town in Mono County, "Yosemite East" offers amazing sightseeing and recreation opportunities - minus the crowds!

-Please visit the Park's website for the most up-to-date information before your visit.
+Please also visit the Park's website for the most up-to-date information before your visit.

 Tip #1